 Today, the ability to manage change as a business has a definitive impact on both short and long term success.
-New business strategies, culture changes, digital transformations, mergers and acquisitions, and organizational restructuring are all common among enterprises working to adapt to changing markets.
+New business strategies, culture changes, digital transformations, mergers and acquisitions, transitions to remote working, and organizational restructuring are all common among enterprises working to adapt to changing markets.

 As change leaders will be the first ones to tell you, however, they don’t always get it right.